 Our reports provide industry insight and analysis that will help you navigate the challenges of digital change.

-This report brings together information and insights on how to take the first steps in preparing for the incoming GDPR regulation
+This report brings together information and insights on how to take the first steps in preparing for the incoming GDPR regulation as a charity

 This report explores how local authorities deliver secure IT in an age

 of digital change.
 It is for IT business leaders who want to provide

 proportionate security measures that support new ways of working